20lives/dmote/doc/options.md

 ###### Parameter `key-corner`

-A key corner to narrow down the position.
+A corner of the key identified by `finger-key-column`.

 ###### Parameter `offset`